Establishing Mutual Consent (WLC Toolbox)

 Consent: What is it, and Why is it Important?

 To begin, let’s define consent.
-Sexual consent is establishing and respecting the desires and boundaries of all people involved in a sexual situation.
+Sexual consent is establishing and respecting the boundaries of all people involved in a sexual situation.
 Consent is an informed, explicit, and affirmative decision made freely and actively by all parties to engage in mutually acceptable and desired sexual activity.
 Consent is all about communication and respect, should ideally be verbal, and can be supported by actions that create clear permission regarding willingness to engage in the sexual activity.
-Establishing consent involves communicating wants and boundaries, with the understanding that at any time, these boundaries can change, and that change needs to be respected.
+Establishing consent involves communicating wants and boundaries, with the understanding that at any time, these boundaries and desires can change, and that change needs to be respected.
 Any person involved has the right to change their mind and stop the interaction without guilt or fear of repercussion or violence.

 - Every 98 seconds, an American is sexually assaulted (RAINN).